 New resource classes will require an existing namespace, or creation of a new namespace if no namespace for the organization has been created yet (organizations can only create a single namespace), as well as a label to match your CircleCI job with a type of runner.

 In this process you select the environment you are working with (Linux, macOS, etc) and the web app will display the instructions for installing self-hosted runner software.
-This process is also laid out in our self-hosted runner documentation.
+This process is also laid out on the self-hosted runner page.

 Overview: Shows your organization ID.